ramgerassy/DiveBodyAPI/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ramgerassy/DiveBodyAPI/main/assets/divebodylogo.png" alt="DiveBuddyAPI Logo" width="250"/>
 </p>
-A fully featured REST API for tracking and managing scuba diving logs.
-Built with Node.js, TypeScript, and PostgreSQL, and powered by AWS infrastructure.

-DiveBuddyAPI is a personal learning project designed to explore backend architecture best practices, scalable API design, infrastructure deployment, and test-driven development.
+A backend REST API for managing and logging scuba dives — inspired by my love for the ocean and built from scratch as part of a hands-on learning journey.

+DiveBuddyAPI is built with Node.js, TypeScript, and PostgreSQL.
+It's powered by modern infrastructure (Docker, AWS), tested with Jest, and structured with scalable backend principles.

 ---

-## 🚀 Features
+## 🚀 Features (in progress)

-- ✍️ Create and manage personal dive logs
-- 📍 Track dive sites, depths, conditions, and buddy divers
-- 🔐 Secure authentication and authorization (JWT)
-- 🧭 Filter, sort, and analyze dive history
-- 📦 Upload media and dive data files (via AWS S3)
-- 🧪 Full test coverage with Jest
+- 📦 Project scaffolded from the ground up
+- 🧱 Clean base infrastructure with Docker & Docker Compose
+- 🧼 ESLint + Prettier for consistent code style
+- ✅ Husky for pre-commit code checks
-- 🐳 Dockerized for development and production
+- 🧪 Jest for unit and integration tests
-- ⚙️ CI/CD-ready (coming soon)
+- 🔁 NGINX configured as a reverse proxy
+- 🔌 Connected to PostgreSQL with Drizzle ORM
+- 🔐 Authentication Service in development (OAuth2 + JWT)
+- 📦 API Key support planned
+- 🛠️ CI/CD planned (GitHub Actions)
+- 🌊 Inspired by real-world diving experiences

 ---